 An applicant who has been suspended or expelled for disciplinary reasons from another educational institution or who poses an articulable, imminent, and significant threat to others shall be evaluated as follows:

-An evaluation committee composed of the Chief of Police, Associate VP for Enrollment Services, General Counsel and VP of Legal Services, and a Student Services Counselor shall review information presented by the Associate Dean of Admissions.
+An evaluation committee composed of WTCC Police staff, Associate VP for Enrollment Services, faculty representative and an Enrollment & Student Services representative, shall review information presented by the Associate Dean of Admissions.
 The Associate VP for Enrollment Services serves as the chair and recorder of the committee.
 At their discretion, the committee may request an interview with the applicant.
 The committee will make a recommendation to the President through the Senior Vice President for Enrollment and Student Services within five (5) business days of their convening and review of the information presented.
 The President or his designee will make the final admission decision.
 Upon receiving the President's decision, the Associate Vice President for Enrollment Services will notify the applicant.

 State Authorization for Distance Education